 1885 Hazel E. Foster born Cleveland, OH (d.
 1975).
 Professor; minister; educator.
 Social activist with organizations including Quaker Fellowship, the League of Women Voters, WCTU, SANE, ACLU, Jane Addams Peace Association, WILPF.

 1890 Jeanne Alexandre born Paris, France (d.
 1980).
-French feminist; integral pacifist and socialist.
+French feminist.
 Advocated laying on tracks to stop draftee trains; supported peace initiative that led to foundation of WILPF, 1915.

 1904 Jessie Lloyd O'Connor born Winnetka, IL (d.
 1988).
 Daughter of WILPF founding member Lola Maverick Lloyd.
 Journalist; social activist; second-generation WILPF member; lifelong pacifist.
-Traveled aboard Henry Ford Peace Ship as child, 1915; delegate to People's World Constitutional Convention, 1950.
+Traveled aboard Henry Ford Peace Ship as child, 1915.

 1941 Donna Shalala born Cleveland, OH.
 Served in Iran as Peace Corps volunteer, 1962-64; US Secretary of Health and Human Services, 1993-2001; University of Miami president, 2001-present.